Making Content Accessible

 You should now be able to turn on accessibility mode and move your mouse over the page to get both visual and auditory feedback about what you’re hovering on!

-Built-in input elements often involve several separate pieces, like the path and button in a file input, the check box in a checkbox element, or the pop-up menu in a select drop-down, and CSS isn’t (yet) good at styling such “compound” elements, though pseudo-elements such as ::backdrop or ::file-selector-button help.
-Perhaps the best solution is standards for new fully-styleable input elements.
+Built-in input elements often involve several separate pieces, like the path and button in a file input, the check box in a checkbox element, or the pop-up menu in a select dropdown, and CSS isn’t (yet) good at styling such “compound” elements, though pseudo-elements such as ::backdrop or ::file-selector-button help.
+Perhaps the best solution is standards for new fully styleable input elements.

 Summary